Retrofit Strategy: A Whole-House Way of Thinking

 They provide a way of modelling how heat, air, and moisture are likely to behave after proposed changes.
 This allows decisions to be tested before they are built, when adjustments are still straightforward.

 Many retrofit projects use this modelling without pursuing certification.
-The value lies in the discipline of testing and verification, not in meeting a label.
+The value lies in the discipline of testing and verification rather than in certification itself.

 Used in this way, Passivhaus principles support comfort, reliability, and predictability.
 They help avoid oversized systems and reduce the gap between expectation and performance.